cw-edu/rserver/README.md

 Codespaces are accessed via a **Visual Studio Code** interface.
 Visual Studio (VS) Code is a text editor with built-in coding features.

-You can launch your own codespace for this repository by clicking the green `<> Code` button, ensure the `Codespaces` tab is selected, then `Create codespace on main`.
+To launch your own codespace for this repository, click the green `<> Code` button near the top of this page, ensure the `Codespaces` tab is selected, then `Create codespace on main`.
 **Note**: If you already have an active codespace, it will be listed here, and you can click to reconnect.

 It will take ~4 minutes for the setup to fully complete the first time.